Kishor Kadam

 Kishor Kadam (born 9 November 1967) is an Indian actor and poet who has acted prominently in Marathi and Hindi movies.
 He has also acted in Tamil movies and has appeared in some television serials as well.
 He is a veteran Marathi poet, writing with his pseudonym 'Saumitra'.
-He is the Recipient of Filmfare Award for Best Supporting Actor – Marathi twice for his films Fandry and Partu.
+He is recipient of three Maharashtra State Film Awards, two Filmfare Awards Marathi, two Zee Chitra Gaurav Puraskar.